NeverSettels/Currency-Exchanager/README.md

 3. Step three: Clone this repository.
 4. Step four: Open the repository.
 5. Step Five: Get an api key from  [Exchangerate-api](https://www.exchangerate-api.com/)
-6. Step Six: Open Repository and add .env file and create variable called API_KEY and st it equal to your key.
+6. Step Six: Open Repository and add .env file and create variable called API_KEY and set it equal to your key.
-7. Step seven: Run npm start on your terminal.
+7. Step seven: Run npm run start on your terminal.
 8. Step Eight: Enjoy site.